MSN calls Bruce Richardson "A leading tea expert involved in tea's American renaissance for over two decades."

 Bruce has been a contributing source for news outlets including

-Bruce Richardson presents a copy of The Book of Tea to fellow Okakura Kakuzo scholar Haga Toru, director of the Shizuoka Prefecture Museum of Art and professor emeritus at University of Tokyo.
+Bruce Richardson presents a copy of his 2011 edition of The Book of Tea to fellow Okakura Kakuzo scholar Haga Toru, director of the Shizuoka Prefecture Museum of Art and professor emeritus at University of Tokyo.